ChengJoyceJi/CarND-Advanced-Lane-Lines/writeup.md

 The code for this step is located in the `Color and Gradients` section of "P2.ipynb".

 I used a combination of color and gradient thresholds to generate a binary image.
-For color transformation, I applied a threshold to the S(Saturation) space because the S channel picks up the lines well.
+For color transformation, I applied a threshold to the S(Saturation) space because the S channel picks up the lines well, and applied a threshold to the R(Red) space.
 For gradients, I used `cv2.Sobel` and then got the absolute value to accentuate lines away from horizontal.

+The I combined the three results as if S channel or gradient is activated, and meanwhile R channel is activated, activate the pixel.

 Here's an example of my output for this step.

 ![alt text][color_and_gradient]